carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 ## Annotating multiple genomes

-Now that we know how to annotate genomes with Prokka we can annotate all of the *S. agalactie* in one run.
+Now that we know how to annotate genomes with Prokka we can annotate all of the *S. agalactiae* in one run.
-For this purpose we will use a complex `while` loop that for each of the *S. agalactie* genomes first extracts the strain name and saves it in a variable, and then uses it inside the Prokka command.
+For this purpose we will use a complex `while` loop that for each of the *S. agalactiae* genomes first extracts the strain name and saves it in a variable, and then uses it inside the Prokka command.